 This type of grip is usually adopted by young children as they begin swinging the club for the first times.
 Indeed, such a grip comes quite naturally to children – or anybody for that matter – which allow them to focus on other areas of the golf swing.
 It is also used by senior golfers who have difficulties wrapping their hands around the club using any other technique, perhaps because of flexibility issues or pain in their fingers.

-Why Grip Type Should You Use?
+Which Grip Type Should You Use?

-The short answer to this is to use the one that feels more comfortable and the one that gives you the greatest confidence going into a shot.
+The short answer to this is to use the one that feels most comfortable and the one that gives you the greatest confidence going into a shot.
 It might be a good idea to try them from the most popular type to the least.
 As such, you could try with the overlap grip, then move on to the interlocking grip and finally into the baseball if none of the above are working out for you.